 In this particular case, the means utilized to prescribe the supplements are dishonest (however harmless they may prove to be) and therefore one is more inclined to think the same towards them.

-Health Scanning the Proper Way
+Health Scanning the Recommended Way

 Regular health check-ups or scanning are necessary to prevent and detect health conditions in their early phases.
 They should be done once in a while or as recommended by a health care professional.

-However, rather than settle for quick cheap unscrupulous check-ups such as the one provided by the QRMA, it’s best to visit a health facility and have a doctor recommend a series of tests to be done.
+However, rather than settle for quick cheap unscrupulous check-ups such as the one provided by the QRMA, it’s best to visit a reputable health facility and have a doctor recommend a series of tests to be done.
 They will cost you less in the long run and you will be at least confident of the results you get.

 From here then you can work up to more comprehensive tests that test the function of various organs and for specific conditions such as cancer.

-You can also take advantage of free health check-ups that are usually run by various NGO’s and institutions in the community e.g. Beyond Zero.
+You can also take advantage of free health check-ups that are usually run by various NGO’s and institutions in the community, e.g. Beyond Zero.

-Lastly, it would seem this new phenomenon has somehow escaped the ministry of health officials so be on the lookout for such fake health scanning camps (churches tend to be the preferred targets) and sensitize your fellow community members on why to avoid them.
+Lastly, it would seem this new phenomenon has somehow escaped the ministry of health officials, so be on the lookout for such fake health scanning camps (churches tend to be the preferred targets) and sensitize your fellow community members on why to avoid them.